Before applying to the Family Court for the Adoption

 A Home Study assesses your family's readiness to care for an adopted child.
 It is conducted by professional social service staff from voluntary welfare organisations accredited by MSF.

-In the interest of the child, it is important that the prospective adopter/s be assessed to be suitable and ready to adopt a child.
-As such, you are not to bring any child into Singapore or accept any child from a third party or agency for the purpose of adoption at the Home Study stage.
+In the interest of the child, it is important that the prospective adopter(s) be assessed to be suitable and ready to adopt a child.
+As such, adoption applicants are only allowed to source for a child after obtaining a favourable HSR.
+There may be implications on the adoption application if the applicants do not adhere to this regulation.
 Applicants may have a foreign child under their care only after obtaining the following documents:

 i.
 A favourable HSR and